vtex/styleguide/README.md

 #### Known issues

 - Your project has to run with webpack >= 2.
 Here's a [guide](https://webpack.js.org/migrate/3/) for upgrading Webpack to v2.

+- `VTEX Styleguide` is a project built to run on top of `npm` or `VTEX IO`.
+To make this viable we currently use two `package.json`, one in the toor repository folder for `npm` and one inside the `react` folder for `VTEX IO`.
+We are currently studying how to improve this architecture, but for now we have to live with duplicated dependencies in these `package.json` files (For more info please refer to #458, #459 and #483).